-The City of Tucson recently approved an agreement with Moonshot, a 21-year-old business incubator program, for the purpose of launching a workforce accelerator program in industrial sewn goods manufacturing.
+The City of Tucson recently approved an agreement with Moonshot, a 21-year-old business incubator program, and Sonoran Stitch Factory, to create and operate a workforce accelerator program in industrial sewn goods manufacturing.
 The first cohort launched in January 2022 and aims to train approximately one hundred people per year to help them seek employment in this growing industry sector.

-Courses will be taught by instructors at the Sonoran Stitch Factory.
-These cohorts will provide trainees with hands-on experience in industrial sewing machines including practice on single stitch, serger, and cover stitch machines.
+Courses are taught by instructors at the Sonoran Stitch Factory.
+These cohorts will provide trainees with hands-on experience in industrial sewing machines including practice on walking feet machines, single stitch, serger, and cover stitch machines.

 To learn more, visit the Arizona Stitch Lab